finos/htc-grid/docs/project/api/client/python/reference.md

 ```
 * `finished` (optional) - list of finished task IDs
 * `finished_OUTPUT` (optional) - returns a string output produced by the lambda function
-* `cancelled` (optional) list of cancelled task IDs
+* `cancelled` (optional) list of canceled task IDs
-* `cancelled_OUTPUT` (optional) - returns a hardcoded string `read_from_REDIS` indicating that actual output should be read from Data Plane, it is responsibility of the client to do that.
+* `cancelled_OUTPUT` (optional) - returns a hard-coded string `read_from_REDIS` indicating that actual output should be read from Data Plane, it is responsibility of the client to do that.
 * `failed` (optional) list of failed task IDs
-* `failed_OUTPUT` (optional) - returns a hardcoded string `read_from_REDIS` indicating that actual output should be read from Data Plane, it is responsibility of the client to do that.
+* `failed_OUTPUT` (optional) - returns a hard-coded string `read_from_REDIS` indicating that actual output should be read from Data Plane, it is responsibility of the client to do that.
 * `metadata`
-   * `tasks_in_response` - total number of task in the terminal state (finished + failed + cancelled) returned to the response.
+   * `tasks_in_response` - total number of task in the terminal state (finished + failed + canceled) returned to the response.
 For example, if none of the tasks in the session have reached their terminal states an expected return is as follows:
    ```python
    {
       'metadata': {